 PATSTATS.ORG tracks case outcomes for 40 commonly arising issues in modern U.S. patent litigation.
-Offered as a free public service for courts, scholars, and practitioners of patent law, this resource provides research information on decisions rendered each quarter, from January 1, 2000 to the present.
+Offered as a free public service for courts, scholars, and practitioners of patent law, this resource provides research information on decisions rendered each quarter, from 2000 to 2013.

 Decisions include the reported cases of the District Courts, the Court of Federal Claims, and the International Trade Commission.
 Reported and unreported Federal Circuit decisions also are incorporated.